Justine Bateman's Aging Face and Why She Doesn't Think It Needs 'Fixing'

 I was reminded of those moments when I read Face: One Square Foot of Skin by actor and director Justine Bateman.
 She spoke to 47 women about their aging faces and turned their stories into a collection of short narratives.
 Bateman asks, what if we just rejected the idea that older faces need fixing.
 What if we ignored all the clanging bells that remind women every day on every platform that we are in some kind of endless battle with aging.

 What struck me in reading these stories was how much time we spend fretting about whether we should do something about our faces or hold out.
 We are still stuck in the crack between empowerment feminism and reality.
+And I don’t just mean older women.
+I have friends in their 20s who also fall into a vortex of products that promise to reverse aging that isn’t even visible yet.
+The Instagram generation hasn’t been spared, in fact, they may have accumulated more time examining their faces than any before them.

 One of Bateman’s characters, Faith, a 48-year-old former advertising executive, catches a glimpse of her face reflected in a tabletop as she leans over.
 She’s horrified at this new view of her sagging skin.
 She knew her face was no different than it had been an hour before, but now she’d was aware that “her face had crossed over,” and she couldn’t unsee it, couldn’t stop her confidence from eroding.

 My mother had her own crossing-over story.
 She called it the day she became invisible.
 She was a nurse, and after every shift, there’d be a handover report to the incoming doctors and nurses.
 One day, when she was in her 50s, she realized that the unit physicians, both men, had started looking past her–their eyes and their questions drawn to the younger nurses behind her.
-And that’s when my pretty mother realized she’d used up the currency of a youthful face, just as she’d reached the peak of her expertise.
+And that’s when my pretty mother realized she’d used up the currency of a youthful face just as she’d reached the peak of her expertise.

 There lies the problem with simply ignoring the terrible way some people react to older female faces.
 Ageism is pervasive, and it has real economic effects.
 Research shows that women over 50 who lose their jobs or quit to care for a family member have an extraordinarily tough time finding work again.
 And even if they do, they’ll likely make less than they did before.